-The University Police Department (UPD) is a professional police department providing the same types of services as a municipal police department, as well as other services unique to an academic institution.
+The University Police Department (UPD) is a nationally accredited police department providing the same types of services as a municipal police department, as well as other services unique to an academic institution.
 The department works closely with administrators, students, faculty, and staff to create and maintain a secure atmosphere.
 Its statutory arrest jurisdiction includes the property of the University as well as adjacent streets and sidewalks.

 In addition, the department participates in a mutual aid agreement with other local departments and in an agreement with the city of Charlottesville, which gives University officers concurrent jurisdiction in much of the city area surrounding the University.